openstack-infra/system-config/doc/source/afs.rst

 automatically contain copies of the same data.
 A read-write volume in AFS can only exist on exactly one fileserver, and if that fileserver is out of service, the volumes it serves are not available.
-However, volumes may have read-write copies which are stored on other fileservers.
+However, volumes may have read-only copies which are stored on other fileservers.
 If a client requests a read-only volume, as long as one site with a read-only volume is online, it will be available.